reconquest/args/README.md

 # args

-**args** provide easy interface for parsing options in bash scripts.
+**args** provides easy interface for parsing options in bash scripts.

 The difference between **args** and getopt or getopts is that **args** require no boilerplate code to process parsed command line arguments.